IN OUR GARDENS

 Earth Sheltered Greenhouse

 Over the past four years we have been working on a wonderful project, designing an earth sheltered greenhouse, a greenhouse banked in the earth for better insulation in cold weather.
 After work with two rounds of engineering students from Memorial University, we completed a design for a 240 square foot structure that provides space for year round growing.
 A second phase, funded by Memorial's Public Partnerships, allowed us to convene a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
-Now we are ready to build the first demonstration version, with major funding in place.
-To know more about this exciting project, please email us through our contact page.
+This spring we will build our first demonstration version at the O'Brien Farm in St. John's.
+For more about this exciting project, please email us through our contact page.

 Creating the Year Round Garden